 The Gladys W. and David H. Patton College of Education – Child Development Center at Ohio University invites applicants for a Visiting Professor one year term position.
+Two positions are available.
 Candidates should have experience teaching children ages birth to 5 years old, as well as preferred experience working with professional interns (student teachers).
 The successful applicant will bring strong qualifications, be reliable and possess a positive attitude.

 Context: The Patton College has four Core Values: 1) Preparing ethical and reflective leader-educators and human service professionals, 2) Lifelong learning, 3) Change agency and 4) Diversity.
 At its core, the College is committed to serving a diverse student population that includes international and non-traditional students and to providing service to the region through professional engagement and collaboration.
 We are looking for candidates that will contribute to these goals, bring a strong commitment to teaching, and will work with colleagues within the College and Child Development Center to improve education.

 Teach and supervise young children from diverse backgrounds

 Supervise and assess Professional Interns and lab students

 Plan curricular activities

 Participate in field testing of innovative curriculum materials and teaching strategies

 Work with families The Visiting Professor will have overall responsibility of the classroom and acts as a coordinator of activities and daily planning.
 Duties:

 Plan and execute daily activities for children in cooperation with co-master teacher